Due Diligence is important for both parties in a business sale transaction, but for different reasons.

 Yes, you’ve already provided information, some confidential and involving signature of a confidentiality agreement, which could be considered the start point of Due Diligence.

 However the buyer is required to take a lot of information on trust when deciding, in principle, to go forward with the business purchase.

 A video by Tony Brown: Most business owners don’t know what due diligence is, or what to expect.
 Here is an explanation on the process.

 This typically starts with the buyer signing a Letter of Intent.
 This is a conditional agreement to go ahead with the business purchase, subject to Due Diligence and any subsequent negotiation.

-It’s a thorough audit.
-This is really about the buyer checking the facts to see if they're consistent with the information already presented by you.
+Due Diligence is an end-to-end appraisal of the business offered for sale, committed by a prospective buyer.
+It's about checking the facts to see if they're true and consistent with the information already presented by the seller.